nehawagh10/Multiple-Linear-Regression/README.md

 2. Open the notebook in Jupyter or Google Colab
 3. Run all cells to see the analysis and model results

-## 📬 Contact

-Feel free to reach out if you have any questions!